AndrewDMorgan/Another-Custom-ISA/README.md

 It includes both the general planned layout, and the individual instructions for the ISA (including the binary encoding for those instructions)

-The assembler supports headers (can be invoked under a couple names) and macros.
+The assembler supports headers (can be invoked under a couple names), pages, macros, and more.
 * Macros are created by doing:
 ```
 !macro macro_name arg1 arg2 arg3    ...(further args listed)   note that comments can't go on this line or it'll use them as args